atrettel/sheardata/README.md

     - The data is not tabulated in the volumes but was (at one point) available on 9 floppy disks.
 However, I have been unable to locate a copy.

-- AGARD Fluid Dynamics Panel Working Group 21 (1998), "A selection of test cases for the validation of large-eddy simulations of turbulent flows, AGARD-AR-345.
+- AGARD Fluid Dynamics Panel Working Group 21 (1998), *A selection of test cases for the validation of large-eddy simulations of turbulent flows*, AGARD-AR-345.

     - [AGARD-AR-345 database](https://torroja.dmt.upm.es/turbdata/agard/)